Ichigo Daifuku (いちご大福): Japanese Strawberry Mochi Recipe

 2. In a medium-sized bowl, make your mochi by combining the mochiko, sugar, and water, mixing well.

-3. Microwave for 1 minute and the mochi should turn into a jello-like texture.
+3. Microwave for 1 minute and the mochi should turn into a slightly more firm texture.
 Mix a little with a silicon spatula and microwave again for 30 more seconds.
+It should come out with a texture that is slightly more firm than jello.

 4. Coat a clean, flat surface with the cornstarch.
-Once the mochi has cooled for a few minutes, lay the mochi out flat on the surface.
+Once the mochi has cooled for a few minutes, use a silicon spatula to lay the mochi out flat over the cornstarch.

 5. Sprinkle a rolling pin with cornstarch and roll the mochi out flat, about 1/4 inch thick, being careful not to tear it.
 Cut into 8 equal pieces.